sreenaths/minimcp/CONTRIBUTING.md

 ```

 6. Update README if you modified example code:
-7. Run pre-commit hooks on all files:
+7. (Optional) Run pre-commit hooks on all files:

 ```bash
 uv run pre-commit run --all-files